 Are you a Jazz Music Fan?
 Are you likely to be in the Kansai Region of Japan during the "Golden Week" holiday period?
-If you answered Yes to the two questions, then why not allocate two days out of your schedule, and head-off out to Takatsuki City for the "Takatsuki Jazz Street Festival".
+If you answered Yes to the two questions, then why not allocate two days out of your schedule, and head off out to Takatsuki City for the "Takatsuki Jazz Street Festival".
 Considered one of the greatest free music shows in Japan, the festival has been operating since 1999 and hasn't stopped growing since.

 Getting here couldn't be easier.
-Takatsuki City is serviced by both the Japan Rail and Hankyu Rail networks and are both on the Osaka-to-Kyoto Lines.
-There are plenty of hotels in the area ranging from the "Upmarket" to the smaller "Business Hotel", and lets not forget the B&B (check attached link)
+Takatsuki City is serviced by both the Japan Rail and Hankyu Rail networks and is both on the Osaka-to-Kyoto Lines.
+There are plenty of hotels in the area ranging from the "Upmarket" to the smaller "Business Hotel", and let's not forget the B&B (check attached link)

 Here is an idea, if you are coming as a group.
 Arrive here at 10 am and head for Shiro-Ato Park (when you arrive there will be volunteers, all wearing branded t-shirts, and they will give you a brochure, or magazine more like it, of the schedule and times and locations of all the gigs) grab a table & chairs and settle-in for a great days music.
 Around the perimeter of the park (it's actually a baseball field) will be a flea market as well as food & drink stalls.
 Make this your base for the day and, if any of your group wants to explore, take it in turns to do so.
 If you will be on your own, then just wander about.
 The music will be everywhere.

 Hi, my name is Ross-Barry, and I am an "Outdoorholic" (phew I'm glad I got that off my chest).About 30-years ago I first became involved in the great outdoors, when a friend took me hiking.
 Before long I was buying my own kit and venturing out on a regular basis.
 Since the I have become involved ...